-It has been doctrine for at least 20 years that phonemic (or phonological) awareness must be preceded by print.
+It has been doctrine for at least 20 years that phonemic (or phonological) awareness must precede print instruction.
 In other words, one must help a child hear individual phonemes in words before one can expect the child to read, spell, or manipulate sounds in words.

 We've lost a ground with students because of this belief.
 I have a lot of reasons but I'll just list 3: